top of page

 This project is funded by a Social Sciences and Humanities Research Council Insight Grant (2020-2025).
 In it, I seek to study women's representation in the Senate of Canada.
 The central research question of this study asks: what does a gender-balanced Senate mean for women’s equality outcomes in Canada?
 To answer this question, the project has three objectives: (1) to analyse the Senate’s institutional rules and norms from a gendered perspective; (2) to evaluate women’s representative roles in this institution; and (3) to examine how and in what ways gender considerations have been integrated into the Senate’s legislative processes.

-Gendering the Upper House: Combatting Sexual Harassment in Canada’s Senate in the #MeToo Era
+Gendering the Upper House: Combatting Sexual Harassment in

-This project was funded by a James R. Mallory Grant (2019-2020) from the Canadian Study of Parliament Group.
-In this study, I analyse recent efforts to address sexual harassment in the Canadian Senate from a gendered perspective.
+This project was funded by a James R. Mallory Grant from the Canadian Study of Parliament Group.
+In this study, I analysed efforts to address sexual harassment in the Canadian Senate from a gendered perspective.
 The goal of the project was to further develop best practices for legislative bodies seeking to (re)design rules that prohibit violence against women who work in legislatures, broadly defined (ie. administrative and political staffers, Senators, members of the press, visitors, interns, etc..).

 Understanding Violence Against Women in Politics